The-Animonculory/Modding-Resources/Grass Lods.md

 DynDOLOD 3.0 now includes Occlusion as part of it's toolset so we no longer need to generate Occlusion via xLodGen.
 I recommend the settings shown in picture above for generation as these are very similar to the original one's used in xLodGen occlusion.

 Once you have configured the settings how you wish, click `OK` and DynDOLOD will begin its generation.
 This can take a very long time depending on how many worldspaces you have, as well as your system specifications.
 Once it is completed, a pop-up will appear.
 As with TexGen, you have the option to either `Save&Exit` or `Save&Zip&Exit`.
-Choose `Save&Exit`

-***

-### Final steps
+I recommend choosing `Save & Exit` as you can achieve much better compression via 7Zip.

 Copy the data from your output folder into a new mod and activate it.
 On the right pane, `DynDOLOD.esm` should be moved to be the last ESM after your worldspace mods.
 In my case, that is Lux so I place it after `Lux - Master Plugin.esm`. `DynDOLOD.esp` should be the second last and `Occlusion.esp` shoud be the last plugin in your load order.

+## Final Steps

+### Grass Cache Helper [Optional]

+Due to how No Grass in Objects handles the grass growing in places via raycasting, this can be performance intensive on certain machines.
+To alleviate this, a mod called `Grass Cache Helper NG` can be used to allow us to turn off `No Grass in Objects`.

-Enable `Grass Cache Helper NG` and then refresh Mod Organizer.
+Disable `No Grass in Objects` & enable `Grass Cache Helper NG` [if you're using it] and then refresh Mod Organizer.

+### Testing In Game

 You are now ready to test in game and see how it looks.
 After running the game, you may see some files in folders called `Grass` and `GraassConsole` in your `Overwrite` mod.
 You can safely ignore these.

 **Note**: Depending on which grass mod you use depends on how much FPS you will use.
 I use [Fantastic Grasses](https://www.nexusmods.com/skyrim/mods/105903) which I have custom patched for bounds and complex grass and encounter minimal FPS loss.
 Your mileage, as always, may vary.